Common Cataract Concerns & Questions Part 1

 What happens during my cataract consultation?

 A quick and easy consultation process with your doctor is required prior to cataract surgery.
 During your consultation, many measurements are taken to ensure the correct lens is selected for your eye using ocular diagnostic equipment.
 Your pupils will be dilated and this is done using an eye drop that relaxes the iris in order to assess the cataract’s severity in detail and to perform a health check of the whole eye.
-Your pre-operative visual acuity will be tested and your tolerance for different visual outcomes will also be tested.
-In some cases, a contact lens trial is required.

 Follow Us!